grouse/leary_gh/README.md

 * Vulkan drivers
 * Vulkan SDK (for validation layers)
 * glslang (for building SPIR-V shaders from glsl)
+* git-lfs (https://git-lfs.github.com/) (for binary asset files) --* This needs to be installed before the repository is cloned

 ## Building ##
 ### Windows ###